ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- or wire is required to be laid shall be frozen, or shall otherwise pres- ent serious obstacles to laying the same; nor unless the  applicant,  if required,  shall  deposit in advance with the corporation a sum of money
+ or wire is required to be laid shall be frozen, or shall otherwise pres- ent serious obstacles to laying the same; nor unless the  applicant,  if required,  shall  deposit in advance with the corporation a sum of money sufficient to pay the cost of [his proportion] THE  APPLICANT'S  PORTION of  the  pipe,  conduit,  duct or wire required to be installed, and the expense of the installation of such portion.
- S. 2016--A  8

- sufficient to pay the cost of [his proportion] THE  APPLICANT'S  PORTION of  the  pipe,  conduit,  duct or wire required to be installed, and the expense of the installation of such portion.
   § 9.
 Subdivision 2 of section 66 of the public service law, as amended by chapter 877 of the laws of 1953, is amended  and  a  new  subdivision 12-e is added to read as follows:
-  2. Investigate and ascertain, from time to time, the  quality  of  gas supplied  by persons, corporations and municipalities; examine or inves- tigate the methods employed by such persons,  corporations  and  munici- palities in manufacturing, distributing and supplying gas or electricity for  light,  heat,  COOLING,  or power and in transmitting the same, and have power to order such reasonable improvements as  will  best  promote the  public interest, preserve the public health and protect those using such gas or electricity  and  those  employed  in  the  manufacture  and distribution  thereof,  and  have power to order reasonable improvements and extensions of the works, wires, poles, lines,  conduits,  ducts  and other  reasonable  devices,  apparatus and property of gas corporations, electric corporations and municipalities; and have power after an inves- tigation and a hearing to order any corporation having  authority  under any  general  or  special  law or under any charter or franchise, to lay down, erect or maintain wires, pipes, conduits, ducts or other  fixtures in, over or under the streets, highways and public places of any munici- pality  for  the  purpose  of supplying, selling or distributing natural gas, to augment its supply of natural gas, whenever the commission deems
+  2. Investigate  and  ascertain, from time to time, the quality of gas supplied by persons, corporations and municipalities; examine or  inves- tigate  the  methods  employed by such persons, corporations and munici- palities in manufacturing, distributing and supplying gas or electricity for light, heat, COOLING, or power and in  transmitting  the  same,  and have  power  to  order such reasonable improvements as will best promote the public interest, preserve the public health and protect those  using such  gas  or  electricity  and  those  employed  in the manufacture and distribution thereof, and have power to  order  reasonable  improvements and  extensions  of  the works, wires, poles, lines, conduits, ducts and other reasonable devices, apparatus and property  of  gas  corporations, electric corporations and municipalities; and have power after an inves-
+ S. 2016--B  9

+ tigation  and  a hearing to order any corporation having authority under any general or special law or under any charter  or  franchise,  to  lay down,  erect or maintain wires, pipes, conduits, ducts or other fixtures in, over or under the streets, highways and public places of any munici- pality  for  the  purpose  of supplying, selling or distributing natural gas, to augment its supply of natural gas, whenever the commission deems